The Attallah College Ph.D. in Education program offers a unique combination of five emphases:

 Leadership Studies (LS)

-This emphasis prepares students to seek careers in pre-K through 12, higher education, other research-oriented leadership positions and positions of leadership applied to many different settings.
-The program focuses on new ways to think about leadership issues and how to find and solve problems locally, globally and virtually.
-Students will study ways to create, build and sustain responsible change within individuals, communities, networks and organizations.
-These students will see themselves as life-long learners, moral agents and engaged citizens who value self-awareness, inclusivity, and diverse communities and who build and sustain broad-based leadership capacity.
-These students will utilize an interdisciplinary perspective and multiple research methodologies when studying topics in leadership and sustainable change.
+The Leadership Studies emphasis prepares students to seek careers in various settings, including TK-12 schools and districts, institutions of higher education, and other research-oriented organizations.
+The program focuses on traditional and emergent ways to think about and enact leadership and how to find and solve problems locally, globally, and virtually.
+Students will study ways to create, build, and sustain responsible change within individuals, communities, networks, and organizations.
+Students will become lifelong learners and engaged citizens who value self-awareness, inclusivity, and just communities, building and sustaining broad-based leadership capacity.
+Students will utilize an interdisciplinary perspective and multiple research methodologies when studying topics in leadership and sustainable change.

 The Leadership Studies emphasis requires 57 units composed of (1) foundations and philosophy, (2) inquiry courses, (3) emphasis core courses and electives, (4) and the dissertation.